 - Please call the offices of Free2B at 763-717-7755 to have the car towed in and arrange a pick up time.

 - Someone will come to tow the vehicle.
 Please be prepared to give the person picking up the vehicle the signed title.
 Sign only the front of the title, and if there was ever a lien on the vehicle they would of mailed you a Release of Lien Card (give this also with the title.)
-You will be asked to fill out a Car Donation Receipt form.
+You will be asked to fill out a Car Donation Intake form.
 Please fill this form out completely.
-This is an official receipt that you are donating the car to Free2B.
 You keep one copy.

 What Happens When A Car Is Donated?

-- The donor receives a Car Donation Receipt that the car has been picked up or dropped off by a Free2B! representative.The vehicle title is placed in Dealer Hold (eliminating any further liability concerns).
+- The donor receives a Car Donation Intake Form that the car has been dropped off or picked up by a Free To Be representative.The vehicle title is placed in Dealer Hold (eliminating any further liability concerns).

 - The donor receives a Thank You letter and official Car Donation Receipt.

-- Free2B! collaborating service stations inspect the vehicle.
+- Free To Be collaborating service stations inspect the vehicle.

 - Upon disposition of car, the donor receives a letter of disposition.